 Here's a tip for all the kids out there: don't do a phone interview in mesh shorts in a public park on a shoddy cell phone.
 Also, don't say that you "could be a chief or an Indian" when they ask you if you're more of a follower or a leader.

 I got that second job, thank God.
 I remember sitting in my parent's dining room when I got the call.
 I asked if they sent me all 45-thousand-dollars at once, or if it was broken up somehow.
-I didn't know that a salary was a thing.

 I packed up all the crap I had in storage from collage and law school, kissed DeFazio's on the lips, and my dad and I drove back to Colorado for the fourth time.
 Three full days of the flattest green and brown land that you almost can't believe will end in such a comical jutting of mountains.
 How did people make that trip in covered wagons?
 A wagon!
 We were in a GMC Jimmy with air conditioning and we just about ended it all before we hit Buffalo.

 Oh right.
 Anyway, my job, as the story unfolded, was to assess homes and businesses for damage.
 You know, if a tree falls on your house, I'd write you a check.
 Sometimes, we'd get a claim for damage to a roof because of snow and ice buildup.

 And that's how I found myself standing on a roof in Denver that was covered in an impressively thick layer of ice.
 I have no idea how I got up there, but I knew someone was going to have to burn the house down around me to get me on the ground.

 The lovely little homeowner who almost came up to my shoulder with his cowboy boots and oversized Yosemite Sam hat on could not have been nicer.
 He was genuinely concerned that such a nice young girl was climbing a ladder all by herself.
 So obviously, I hated him.